-The new line of DeWALT FLEXVOLT Miter Saws are unique in that they’re the only miter saws currently on the market with the ability to run off both AC and DC power.
+The DeWALT FLEXVOLT Miter Saws are unique in that they’re the only miter saws currently on the market with the ability to run off both AC and DC power.
 If you’re in close proximity to a 110/120V receptacle just plug it in.
 Otherwise, install a couple of FLEXVOLT batteries and you’re good to go.
 And, with the advent of the new FLEXVOLT higher power/longer run-time battery packs, the distinction between corded and cordless power is becoming less relevant.

 Blade Diameter: 12″

 Arbor Size: 5/8″/1″

 No Load Speed: 3,800 RPM